Provar

 • Make useful commit messages, which can be referenced against the changes made in the commit

-• Have commits reviewed by a peer prior to committing them to the master branch
+• Have commits reviewed by a peer before committing them to the master branch

 • Sync other updates regularly from the master branch